SueMottet/bikesharing/README.md

 ![converted date image](/Resources/trip_duration_minutes_conversion.png)

-### Objective 2: Create data visualizations to provided learnings to be utilized in Des Moines for success
+### Objective 2: Create data visualizations to present key findings to be utilized by Des Moines for determining and improving startup success

 Using Tableau, visualizations are created to present: